Position Title: Volunteer Facilitator

 This is an exciting role for you to use your love of working with people to empower the community, and to drive a groundswell of community action on climate change.

-You will work with volunteer hosts who will invite 8 – 12 friends and family to attend a Climate Conversation online or in their home.
+You will work with volunteer hosts who will invite 6 – 12 friends and family to attend a Climate Conversation online or in their home or at a local venue.
 At these events, you will present to them about climate change (using our prepared scripts), the urgency for action and facilitate discussion that leads to a commitment to take more effective action.

 Our mission is to create the social climate for effective climate action in Scotland.